rakutentech/android-inappmessaging/.github/pull_request_template.md

 # Checklist
 - [ ] I have read the [contributing guidelines](../CONTRIBUTING.md).
 - [ ] I wrote/updated tests for new/changed code
+- [ ] I removed all sensitive data **before every commit**, including API endpoints and keys
+- [ ] I checked that all possible internal and platform/library exceptions are gracefully handled and **will not** crash the host app
+- [ ] I checked for open & known issues (especially crashes) for any newly added platform APIs or libraries
+- [ ] I tested non-trivial changes on a real device
 - [ ] I ran `./gradlew check` without errors